dixonfan/Project-Essential-Distro-/README.md

 ## project-essential
 An operating system for the AI era—built on a foundation of monochrome precision --Beautifully functional.
 Fundamentally intelligent.
-This Is A 64 Bit Linux Distro With AI Features Based On Nothing OS
+This Is A 64 Bit Linux Distro With AI Features Based On Nothing OS We have been waiting long for the Nothing Laptop (1) to be released -- Wait no more, Project Essential uses the same design and asthetics as NOTHING OS to feel like ONE.
+(we are not affiltaed with NOTHING TECH , ESSENTIAL , Andy Rubin , Carl Pei and others)

 # Go To Our Official Website At https://project-essential.framer.website/